kylejones200/psis_4700_applied_ai/webslides/weekdetail_Retrieval-Augmented-Generation-RAG.md

 ## Applications

-Enterprise Q&A.
+Enterprise Q&A
-Knowledge assistants.
+Knowledge assistants
-Legal and policy reference bots.
+Legal and policy reference bots
 Internal support chatbots

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.